 Backup files that meet all the following conditions will be cleaned up:

-- Backup files that do not have corresponding original file on the performance tier
+- Backup files that do not have original files on the performance tier.

 - Backup files with expired or unspecified immutability period.
 For more information, see Immutability for Archive Tier.